 - ice cream (in tubs – no lollies or cones)

 - fresh fruit

 - cool drink

 Birthdays for the older and more mobile children are sometimes celebrated with an outing to the local steakhouse for burgers and chips.
 Please contact Nichollette Muthige on 011 609 7246 or firstname.lastname@example.org for more information, or click the button to contribute towards this special need.

-Support the children of LITTLE EDEN without spending a cent extra – simply by applying for a MyVillage Card naming us as the beneficiary, and swiping it every time you shop at Woolworths, Engen, ToysRUs and other participating retailers.
+Support the children of LITTLE EDEN without spending a cent extra – simply by applying for a MyVillage Card or a Makro card and naming us as the beneficiary, and swiping it every time you shop at Woolworths, Engen, ToysRUs or Makro.

 The MyVillage Card is not a debit or credit card; it simply tracks transactions made at the till and allocates a proportion of the sale to the nominated charity.
 More than R1.5 million is disbursed to various schools and charitable organisations through the system every month.
 Apply online at https://www.myschool.co.za/supporter/apply/ You will also find a full list of participating stores on the website.